ktorio/ktor-documentation/codeSnippets/snippets/auth-ldap/README.md

 # LDAP authentication
 A sample project demonstrating how to use [LDAP authentication](https://ktor.io/docs/ldap.html) in Ktor.
-Note that to run this sample you need to run a test LDAP server.
 This project includes Docker configuration for running a test [OpenLDAP](https://github.com/osixia/docker-openldap) server populated with sample data.

-## Running a sample LDAP server
+## Running an LDAP server
 To run an LDAP server, execute the following command in a project directory:
 ```bash
 docker-compose up